Shrubs love a good prune! We have put together a simple pruning guide to help keep your shrubs in tiptop condition.

 - Tidy climbers and ramblers if necessary otherwise tackle in the autumn.

-- Hydrangeas – take the dead heads off to the first pair of buds just before the dead flower head.
+- Take the dead heads off to the first pair of buds just before the dead flower head.

-- If your hydrangeas are getting out of hand, prune half of the stems back this year and the other half back next year.
+- If your hydrangeas are getting out of hand, prune half of the stems down to the base of the plant this year and the other half back next year.
 That way you won’t miss out on a year’s flowers.

 If you would like both early and late flowers only cut half of the perennial back.
 This will give you successional flowering!

 - Always use a sharp pair of secateurs to ensure a clean cut that prevents disease.